pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

       cpu: 1
 ```

-YAML format can be configured with TiDB Operator versions prior to v1.1.6:
+For TiDB Operator versions prior to v1.1.6, please use the YAML format configuration:

 ```yaml
 apiVersion: pingcap.com/v1alpha1